Culture.pl: Reception

 In 2010, the monthly magazine Press named Culture.pl the best Polish-language cultural portal on the Internet.

-In 2015, the portal won the "Culture on the Net” category in TVP Kultura's annual “Guarantee of Culture” awards.
+In 2015, the portal won the 'Culture on the Net' category in TVP Kultura's annual 'Guarantee of Culture' awards.
 The prizes recognise the most interesting and important Polish cultural stars of the year.

-In 2019, Culture.pl's book Quarks, Elephants & Pierogi: Poland in 100 Words won in the Guides category at the Most Beautiful Books 2018 awards organised by PTWK.
+In 2019, the book Quarks, Elephants & Pierogi: Poland in 100 Words, published by Culture.pl, won the annual Most Beutiful Books of the Year Award in the reference works category, organised by the Polish Book Publishers Association.